 Welcome To The Lancaster County Showcase

 The Lancaster County Showcase is your one-stop shop for quality Amish furniture.
-Established in January, 2005 with just a handful of booths, we have grown to over 90 vendors from Pennsylvania, Michigan and Ohio.
-Owner Andy Stoltzfus is a manufacturer of quality furniture and crafts, himself.
+Established in January, 2005 with just a handful of booths, we have grown to over 125 vendors from Pennsylvania, Ohio, Indiana, Michigan and Virginia.
+Owner Andy Stoltzfus, himself, started out as a manufacturer of quality furniture and crafts.

 Fill your truck with furniture at one location in Lancaster County, PA.
 No more wasting time, money, energy or gas driving around from place to place.
 Keystone Transport can even deliver to your store.

-You will find bedroom suites, dining room suites, hutches, toys, accessories, crafts and everything in between.
+You will find bedroom suites, dining room suites, hutches, toys, accessories, home decor items, crafts, and everything in between.
 All products in the showcase are manufactured in the U.S.A.; no imported stuff here.
 Visit anytime Monday through Friday, plus the first Saturday of the month to find out what new products are on the market.
 You can actually see and feel the furniture created by our quality vendors.
 There is something here for every store that sells furniture or accessory items.

-In February 2021 we are moving to a new location 6 miles to the East (see the picture above!)
-This renovated facility will more closely exhibit how the furniture will appear in your store.
+As of March 1, 2021, we relocated to the building pictured above in the Houston Run industrial area 6 miles to the East of our original Chicken House.
+This renovated facility more closely exhibits how the furniture will appear in your store.
 Visit us there to find the manufacturers you want to deal with.

 Contact us with any questions… hope to see you soon!